Psychology Course Description(s)

 PSYC4512 Social Psychology (3)

-A study of the inter-relationships of individuals and their social environments, including the methods of investigation and some of the theories and findings of the field of social psychology.
+A study of the interrelationships of individuals and their social environments, including the methods of investigation and some of the theories and findings of the field of social psychology.
 (See SOGY4550).
-Prerequisites: 3 credits in sociology or 3 credits in psychology.
+Prerequisites: PSYC1550

 PSYC4619 Introduction to Psychological Testing (3)

 An introduction to the theory, problems, methods and content of psychological testing.
 The first part of the course deals with the basic concepts of the purpose of testing, test administration, scoring, standardization, reliability, validity, and evaluation.
 The remainder of the course covers the principal intelligence, achievement, aptitude, interest and personality tests.
 Offered: Alternate years.
 Fees: Additional fee required.
-Prerequisites: 12 credits in psychology.
+Prerequisites: PSYC1550, PSYC2215

 PSYC4659 Advanced Psychology (3)

-This course is a survey course in psychology in which Senior psychology majors study the major areas of general psychology in some depth, are involved in the introduction to Psychology course serving as teaching assistants, and leading activity and study groups for students in Introduction to Psychology.
-Students will be psychology majors with at least junior standing.
+This course is a survey course in psychology in which senior psychology majors study the major areas of general psychology in some depth, are involved in the Introduction to Psychology course serving as teaching assistants, and leading activity and study groups for students in Introduction to Psychology.
 May be repeated for credit.
 Prerequisites: Students will be psychology majors with at least junior standing.
 They must have completed at least 15 credits in psychology.

 PSYC4761 Introduction to Neuropsychology and Psychopharmacology (3)

 An historical survey of modern psychology and an analysis of its classical systems and contemporary theories.
-16 completed credits in psychology required.
 Offered: Alternate years.
-Prerequisites: 16 credits in psychology.
+Prerequisites: 16 credits in psychology., or instructor's approval

 PSYC4975 Senior Research in Psychology (1-4)

 The student will develop and complete an empirical research project and a written report suitable for submission to a psychological journal, or the student will assist a psychology faculty member in independent professional research.
 May be repeated for a maximum of 6 credits.
-Prerequisites: and Instructor Permission.
+Prerequisites: PSYC3970, or instructor's approval